alixaxel/halBox/README.md

 Setup
 =====

+First of all, if your terminal locale is not `en_US.UTF-8` be sure to do:

+    locale-gen lc_CC.UTF-8

+To avoid getting a bunch of annoying errors due to non-existing locales.

+---

 As *root*, copy+paste the following on your command-line:

     cd ~ && wget -q https://github.com/alixaxel/halBox/archive/master.tar.gz -O ~/halBox.tar.gz && tar -xzvf ~/halBox.tar.gz && chmod +x ~/halBox-master/halBox.sh && ~/halBox-master/halBox.sh